-How should I take SYNJARDY XR?
+How should I take SYNJARDY?

-- Take SYNJARDY XR exactly as your doctor tells you to take it. - Take SYNJARDY XR by mouth 1 time each day with a meal in the morning.
-Taking SYNJARDY XR with a meal may lower your chance of having an upset stomach. - Take SYNJARDY XR tablets whole.
-Do not break, cut, crush, dissolve, or chew SYNJARDY XR tablets before swallowing.
-If you cannot swallow SYNJARDY XR tablets whole, tell your doctor. - You may see something that looks like the SYNJARDY XR tablet in your stool (bowel movement).
-If you see tablets in your stool talk to your doctor.
-Do not stop taking SYNJARDY XR without talking to your doctor. - Your doctor will tell you how much SYNJARDY XR to take and when to take it. - Your doctor may change your dose if needed. - If you miss a dose, take it as soon as you remember.
+- Take SYNJARDY exactly as your doctor tells you to take it. - Take SYNJARDY by mouth 2 times each day with meals.
+Taking SYNJARDY with meals may lower your chance of having an upset stomach. - Your doctor will tell you how much SYNJARDY to take and when to take it. - Your doctor may change your dose if needed. - If you miss a dose, take it as soon as you remember.
 If you do not remember until it is time for your next dose, skip the missed dose and go back to your regular schedule.
-Do not take two doses of SYNJARDY XR at the same time.
-Talk with your doctor if you have questions about a missed dose. - Your doctor may tell you to take SYNJARDY XR along with other diabetes medicines.
-Low blood sugar can happen more often when SYNJARDY XR is taken with certain other diabetes medicines.
-See "What are the possible side effects of SYNJARDY XR?" - If you take too much SYNJARDY XR, call your doctor or go to the nearest hospital emergency room right away. - When your body is under some types of stress, such as fever, trauma (such as a car accident), infection, or surgery, the amount of diabetes medicine that you need may change.
-Tell your doctor right away if you have any of these conditions and follow your doctor's instructions. - Check your blood sugar as your doctor tells you to. - When taking SYNJARDY XR, you may have sugar in your urine, which will show up on a urine test. - Stay on your prescribed diet and exercise program while taking SYNJARDY XR. - Talk to your doctor about how to prevent, recognize and manage low blood sugar (hypoglycemia), high blood sugar (hyperglycemia), and complications of diabetes. - Your doctor will check your diabetes with regular blood tests, including your blood sugar levels and your hemoglobin A1C. - Your doctor will do blood tests to check how well your kidneys are working before and during your treatment with SYNJARDY XR. - Your doctor may do certain blood tests before you start SYNJARDY XR and during treatment.
+Do not take two doses of SYNJARDY at the same time.
+Talk with your doctor if you have questions about a missed dose. - Your doctor may tell you to take SYNJARDY along with other diabetes medicines.
+Low blood sugar can happen more often when SYNJARDY is taken with certain other diabetes medicines.
+See "What are the possible side effects of SYNJARDY?" - If you take too much SYNJARDY, call your doctor or go to the nearest hospital emergency room right away. - When your body is under some types of stress, such as fever, trauma (such as a car accident), infection, or surgery, the amount of diabetes medicine that you need may change.
+Tell your doctor right away if you have any of these conditions and follow your doctor's instructions. - Check your blood sugar as your doctor tells you to. - When taking SYNJARDY, you may have sugar in your urine, which will show up on a urine test. - Stay on your prescribed diet and exercise program while taking SYNJARDY. - Talk to your doctor about how to prevent, recognize and manage low blood sugar (hypoglycemia), high blood sugar (hyperglycemia), and complications of diabetes. - Your doctor will check your diabetes with regular blood tests, including your blood sugar levels and your hemoglobin A1C. - Your doctor will do blood tests to check how well your kidneys are working before and during your treatment with SYNJARDY. - Your doctor may do certain blood tests before you start SYNJARDY and during treatment.

-What should I avoid while taking SYNJARDY XR?
+What should I avoid while taking SYNJARDY?